Rare-earth industry in China: Environment

-New industrial scale electrokinetic mining techniques developed in China's Guangzhou Institute of Geochemistry have shown large reductions in the use of bleaching agents and mining time, with environmental monitoring confirming 95% reduced emissions of NH_{3}, while being 95% efficient in extracting the rare earth elements from a given mining site compared to the 40 to 60% efficiency of conventional mining techniques.
+In 2025, China implemented new industrial scale electrokinetic mining techniques developed in China's Guangzhou Institute of Geochemistry, that enabled large reductions in the use of bleaching agents and mining time, with environmental monitoring confirming 95% reduced emissions of NH_{3}, while being 95% efficient in extracting the rare earth elements from a given mining site compared to the 40 to 60% efficiency of previous conventional mining techniques.
+Conventional cleanups to repair the environmental damages from rare earth mining have been problematic as it both consumes a lot of energy and disturbs soil structures.
+Chinese scientists have been researching the use of bacteria for remediation, including processes such as microbial iron mining, which aim to reduce the cost and environmental impact of clean-up efforts; however research is currently only in the early development stages.